Trump postpones G7 summit, seeks to add countries to invitation list

 ABOARD AIR FORCE ONE (Reuters) - U.S. President Donald Trump said on Saturday he would postpone a Group of Seven summit he had hoped to hold next month until September or later and expand the list of invitees to include Australia, Russia, South Korea and India.

-Speaking to reporters on Air Force One during his return to Washington from Cape Canaveral in Florida, Trump said the G7, whose members are the world’s most advanced economies, was a “very outdated group of countries” in its current format.
+Speaking to reporters on Air Force One during his return to Washington from Cape Canaveral in Florida, Trump said the G7, which groups the world’s most advanced economies, was a “very outdated group of countries” in its current format.

 “I’m postponing it because I don’t feel that as a G7 it properly represents what’s going on in the world,” Trump said.

-It was unclear whether Trump’s desire to invite the additional countries was an effort to permanently expand the G7.
-On several previous occasions, he suggested Russia be added given what he described as Moscow’s global strategic importance.
+It was unclear whether Trump’s desire to invite the additional countries was a bid to permanently expand the G7.
+On several previous occasions, he suggested Russia be added, given what he called Moscow’s global strategic importance.

+Russia was expelled from what was then the G8 in 2014 when Trump’s predecessor, Barack Obama, was U.S. president, after Moscow annexed the Crimea region from Ukraine.
+Russia still holds the territory, and various G7 governments have rebuffed previous calls from Trump to readmit Moscow.

 White House spokeswoman Alyssa Farah said Trump wants the countries to discuss China at the summit.